Mabel Collins: Life

-In 1909 she wrote a political play called Outlawed with Alice Chapin.
+In the 1890s, Collins was using her legal name Mabel Cook and living at 63 York Terrace in London with her child.
+In 1909, she wrote a political play called Outlawed with Alice Chapin.
 Chapin was an American born actress who was an active suffragette.
 By the time it was produced at the Court Theatre in November 1911 Chapin was a convicted criminal for her militancy.